Bitly sells a majority stake to Spectrum Equity for $63M

 Founded in 2008, the company was initially known for providing a handy link shortening tool for anyone with a Twitter account, but it’s now focused on using link shortening as a way to provide more control and data to businesses.

 Bitly’s products now include branded short links, analytics on the identity and activity of whoever’s interacting with those links and device-aware mobile deep links that are designed to drive app installs and re-engagement.
-Customers include Ancestry.com, SurveyMonkey and what Bitly says is “close to three quarters of the Fortune 500.”
+Customers include what Bitly says is “close to three quarters of the Fortune 500.”

 According to CrunchBase, Bitly’s last venture funding round was back in 2012.
 As part of the new deal, Spectrum’s Pete Jensen and Parag Khandelwal are joining Bitly CEO Mark Josephson (who took over in 2014) on the board of directors.